All guides

 Frequently asked questions

-Mostly six: finding a counterexample to disprove a claim, direct deduction from given facts, proof by contradiction, checking whether a statement must be true in every allowed case, distinguishing necessary from sufficient conditions, and spotting the flaw in a given argument.
+Finding a counterexample to disprove a claim, direct deduction from given facts, proof by cases (splitting into exhaustive cases such as odd and even), proof by contradiction, checking whether a statement must be true in every allowed case, distinguishing necessary from sufficient conditions, spotting the flaw in a given argument, and reordering a jumbled set of statements into a valid proof.
 Almost every Paper 2 question rewards one of these, so learning to recognise which one is being asked is the core skill.

 Keep reading